evakathie/ux-portfolio/projects/jobindex-log-analysis.md

 <InfoBox>
 <h2>Jobindex</h2>
-<p>Jobindex is Denmark's largest job portal that includes both a job searching plattform for jobseekers as well as recruitment services for companies.
-Jobindex’s business model is that external companies commission Jobindex recruiters to conduct a talent search using their search engine, that includes a CV database of registered jobseekers.
+<p>Jobindex is Denmarkʼs largest job portal that includes both a job searching platform for job seekers as well as recruitment services for companies.
+Jobindex’s business model is that external companies commission Jobindex recruiters to conduct a talent search using their search engine, which includes a CV database of registered job seekers.
 The business model offers two different types of this service, called matching and recruiting.
 In matching, the recruiters take 60 minutes to search for suitable candidates and shortlist them.
 With recruiting, there is no time limit and the search lasts as long as it takes to find enough suitable candidates.
 The two services differ in the prices offered to the external company.</p>
 </InfoBox>

 <h4>Information Seeking Behavior</h4>

-<p>To examine the search behavior of recruiters, it was essential for us to understand information seeking behavior in general and prior finds on search behavior of recruiters.
-This is a short summary of what we found, to give a context:</p>
+<p>To examine the search behavior of recruiters, it was essential for us to understand information seeking behavior in general and prior finds on the search behavior of recruiters.
+This is a short summary of what we found, to give context:</p>

 <img class="img-small-40" :src="'/images/jobindex-log-analysis/information-need-iceberg.png'" alt="">
 <GraphicTranscript>